g-e-kenney/prettyClusters/README.md

 - `gbToIMG` got some big fixes (20211129) that improve stability when it encounters problems (a GenBank file with no gene of interest, an AntiSmash-formatted GenBank file, a GenBank file with no annotations, etc.) and that improve output annotations, including both the metadata format and the content (particularly organism and scaffold info.)
 ### Up next
 - Some updates to the suggested workflow when starting with user-annotated genomes (improved scripts and annotation recommendations.)
+- Single scale bar in `prettyClusterDiagrams`, via a mock gene cluster.
+Crude but functional - just doing some tests.
+- `prepNeighbors` update that adds an optional peptide annotation step (RiPP ORFs are often not IDed, and when IDed may be particularly patchily annotated; this lets users merge annotated and unannotated peptides that belong to one family.
+This involves some knock-on tweaks in downstream tools.
+- Also in `prepNeighbors`, generation of HMMs for hypothetical protein families identified in `prepNeighbors` and `identifySubgroups` (and with it the ability to turn on and off MSA and HMM generation in both tools.)
 ### Planned additions
 #### Writeup as a paper?
 - I may try to write this up as a paper (despite the shame of publicizing my hideous code).
 This toolset has been useful in enough projects that it might be nice to have something legit to cite.